marcofarena/shiny-fieldimager/README.md

 ![](https://img.shields.io/docker/build/rocker/shiny.svg) ![](https://img.shields.io/docker/build/rocker/shiny-verse.svg)

 This is a Dockerfile for Shiny Server on Debian stable.
 Dockerfiles building on specific versions of R are now available as tags.
 These images are based on the corresponding [r-ver](https://hub.docker.com/r/rocker/r-ver) image.
-You can request a specific R version using the appropriate tag, e.g. `rocker/shiny:3.3.2`.

 ***For documentation for R >= 4.0.0, for images `r-ver`, `rstudio`, `tidyverse`, `verse`, `geospatial`, `shiny`, and `binder`, please see the [`rocker-versioned2` repository`](https://github.com/rocker-org/rocker-versioned2).***